Samsung/tizen-docs/docs/application/dotnet/guides/notification/attach-panel.md

     attachPanel.Show();
     ```
+    > **Note**
+    >
-    - To use the camera content category attachPanel.AddCategory(ContentCategory.Camera, null), you must verify the video call status.
-To launch the camera, the video call status must not be active.
-To verify the status of video call, Telephony API telephony_call_get_type() is called, ensure that the telephony privilege is added to the tizen-manifest.xml file.
+    > To use the camera content category `attachPanel.AddCategory(ContentCategory.Camera, null)`, you must verify the video call status.     > To launch the camera, the video call status must not be active.
+To verify the status of video call, Telephony API
+    > `telephony_call_get_type()`  is called, ensure that the telephony privilege is added to the tizen-manifest.xml file.

 3. Register the needed event handlers:

     -   To access the data that the user selects in the called application, register the `ResultCallback` event of the `Tizen.Applications.AttachPanel.AttachPanel` class and define an event handler for it.